Top 5 IDP Use Cases

 While IDP improves operational efficiency and accuracy for claims processing, it’s also a boon to customer satisfaction.
-Accenture finds that 31% of customers felt dissatisfied with the handling of their home or auto insurance claim.
+Accenture found that 31% of customers felt dissatisfied with the handling of their home or auto insurance claim.
 What causes the frustration?
 Speed—six in 10 thought the process took entirely too long.
 Many fled for a competing insurer due to the poor experience.
 Artificial intelligence can help the insurance industry retain customers and recoup the $170 billion Accenture predicts sluggish timelines will cost them.

-The key to effective AI document processing strategy is a partner that excels in automation, too.
+The key to an effective AI document processing strategy is a partner that excels in automation, too.
 Simply extracting company addresses from onboarding paperwork into a spreadsheet won’t do.
 That information needs to move through your operations—and process automation is its shepherd.

 AI and IDP, combined with process automation, help you perform actions with extracted information.
-Query anti-money laundering databases, ask for a list of top-performing products in Texas, evaluate customer reviews to identify potential opportunities.
+Query anti-money laundering databases, ask for a list of top-performing products in Texas, and evaluate customer reviews to identify potential opportunities.
 With IDP + automation, information becomes usable.
 It becomes insight.
 Instead of languishing in a data repository, you can finally bring your most vital data to life.